FallingWithStyle/obsidian-ideatr/tutorials/02-Capture-Workflows.md

 Use **Ideate** when you want to:
 - Immediately enrich your idea with AI
-- Get automatic classification and tags
+- Get automatic classification (category and tags)
 - Generate a title/subject line
 - Expand the idea with related concepts, questions, and next steps
 - Process the idea in one action